tspike2k/djinnprint/README.md

 For a demonstration of this code, see the examples.d file.

-Note that this project is also -betterC compatible.

 ## Usage

 ### Format Specifiers

-Format specifiers are sections of the format string that will be replaced with a formatted version of a given argument.
-A format specifier begins with an open curly brace and ends with a closed curly brace.
+The formatting and printing functions provided by djinnprint each take a format string as a template argument.
+This string will be copied to the output as-is, except for any format specifiers.
+A format specifier is a portion of the format string that begins with a single open curly brace ("{") and ends with a closed curly brace ("}").
 The text between these characters determines which argument will be formatted and in what way.
-The format specifier must not contain whitespace and and must begin with a decimal indicating the index of the argument to format (starting with index 0).
+The format specifier must not contain whitespace and and must begin with a number indicating the index of the argument whose value is to be formatted (indices start at zero).

-If two open curly braces appear next to one another djinnprint will not interpret either characters as the start of a format specifier; instead only one open curly brace will be copied and the rest of the format string will be copied as usual.
+If two open curly braces appear next to one another djinnprint will not interpret either characters as the start of a format specifier; instead only one open curly brace will be copied to the output and the rest of the format string will be copied as usual.

 Note that formatting options are planned but not currently implemented.